Clear Land Cost vs. DIY Land Clearing: Which Saves More Money

 | Fuel | $200 to $400 | Included in service |

-| Debris disposal | $800 to $1,600 | Included in service |
+| Debris disposal | $800 to $1,600 | Quoted in the price, but which option you pick moves it |

 | Permit fees | $50 to $500 | Handled by contractor |